tridibsamanta/Hackerrank/README.md

 # HackerRank Solutions by Tridib Samanta
-My solutions to some of the HackerRank Problems using C++
+My solutions to some of the HackerRank problems using C++

 1. Sherlock and Array